Skip links

 Since WordPress has to run on a variety of devices, operating systems, and configurations, it can't depend on the server's cronjob service to manage scheduled tasks.
 This is why WordPress developers invented a workaround: when someone loads a tab, the .php file in your main WordPress folder is executed.
 It then checks to see if there is a scheduled task that needs to be performed and, if so, executes it.

-A may be used to schedule the publication of a post or to run a plugin on a set schedule.
+A may be used to schedule the publication of a post or to run a backup plugin on a set schedule.
 We'll look at how to easily build, alter, and run a WordPress cron job today.

 What is WordPress Cron?